Double Falsehood: Modern revivals

 A new edition of the play was published in March 2010 in the Arden Shakespeare series.
 In January 2011 this version, advertised as by "William Shakespeare and John Fletcher", was presented at the Union Theatre, Southwark, by theatre company MokitaGrit, director Phil Willmott.
 Wilmott, while praising the "flashes of psychological insight" in the work, found himself unconvinced by the attribution to Shakespeare, noting the absence of comic interludes, the play's uncharacteristic structure and, above all, the absence of "heart-stopping moments of poetry".
 Certainly some typical Shakespearean plot elements, such as women disguised as men, a disaffected younger brother and a switch from scenes at court to one in the country are to be found, but the possibility remains that these were included by another as an "homage" to Shakespeare's style, or as a deliberate attempt to deceive.
 The critic Lyn Gardner found the work stageworthy, but also doubted the attribution, observing that it was "more of a curiosity than a classic".

 In April 2011 the Royal Shakespeare Company presented a version of Double Falsehood as "Cardenio, Shakespeare's 'lost play' re-imagined."
 The text included "restored" elements of the plot based on Cervantes.
 The production received good reviews, but the critic Michael Billington believed that it was more suggestive of Fletcher than Shakespeare.

 In August 2012, the Hudson Shakespeare Company of New Jersey staged an adaptation of Double Falsehood as part of their summer outdoor Shakespeare in the Parks season billing the show as "Cardenio, the lost Shakespeare".
 While the basic script adhered to the same structure of Double Falsehood, director Jon Ciccarelli modified the character names to match up with their Cervantes counterparts along with adding scenic material, music, stage combat choreography and dance to further flesh out the central Cardenio story.

 In 2012 Terri Bourus directed a production of Gary Taylor's "unadaptation" of Cardenio, an attempt to reverse Theobald's alterations of the original.
 Taylor's text along with detailed evidence supporting the view that Theobald had used the original playscript was published in a collection of essays the following year.

+As part of their 2024 season, Shakespeare by the Sea produced a new adaptation of Cardenio by Jonathan Fisher and Anna Miles, using an adapted text of Double Falsehood and adding a new frame story that follows Fletcher and Shakespeare's collaboration in composing the play.